contrast-zone/t-rewriter.js/exp-flow.md

 ## 3. practical examples

 In this section we bring three illustrative examples using only constructs learned in section [2. theoretical background](#2-theoretical-background).
-We will see how to express (1) Turing machine automata programming, (2) untyped lambda calculus functional programming, and (3) hyposequent logic programming.
+We will see how to express (1) Turing machines, (2) untyped lambda calculus, and (3) entscheidungsmaschine.
 The choice of examples is represenative for showing how *Expression flow* handles different formal systems.
 The choice of examples is also representative for showing the universality of problem range on which *Expression flow* can provide solutions.

 ### 3.1. turing machines